gorati/COS/README.md

 This repository is **research code**.
 While care has been taken to make the pipelines transparent and reproducible, the scripts are not guaranteed to be production-grade software.
-Interfaces, file names and directory structure may change as the COS program evolves.
+Interfaces, filenames, defaults, environments, and directory structures may change as the COS program evolves.

-Bug reports, questions and suggestions are welcome via GitHub issues.
+Bug reports, questions, and suggestions are welcome via GitHub issues.